dashbird/site/content/serverless-troubleshooting-solution.md

 			</div>
 			<div class="col-12 col-md-6 landing-text">
 				<div class="col-12 col-xs-10 col-sm-12 col-lg-10 landing-text-inner sf-ui-text">
-					<h2 class="landing-titles ">AWS API Gateway monitoring</h2>
+					<h2 class="landing-titles ">Serverless troubleshooting</h2>
-					<p>With the Dashbird, you get more data about how your API Gateway layer is working behind the scenes.
-You'll see all the endpoints, calls, errors and much more, allowing you to get a head start on debugging your application.</p>
+					<p>If your application does fail, the error view is the place where you'll be able to gather all the necessary info to figure out what went wrong.
+All the relevant information will be there, from the full stack trace, occurrence count, reoccurrences and logs will be available in the Error View.</p>
 				</div>
 			</div>
 		</div>